Views

 This resource is perfect for preschool and kindergarten students, particularly those developing early literacy and science vocabulary.
 It is also highly effective for English Language Learners who benefit from clear visual cues paired with simple sentence structures.
 Pair this with a local nature walk or a classroom animal anchor chart to reinforce these foundational biological concepts.

 The 'Where Do I Live?' worksheet addresses the foundational need for early biological literacy by connecting animals to their survival environments, a core requirement of the NGSS K-ESS3-1 standard.
 Research from RAND AIRS 2024 emphasizes that providing young learners with clear visual models of animal-environment relationships significantly improves their ability to categorize living things based on observable traits.
-By identifying that a squirrel lives in a tree trunk den and a lion in a den, students move from simple identification to understanding the relationship between a creature's physical needs and its geographical location.
+By identifying that a squirrel lives in a tree and a lion in a den, students move from simple identification to understanding the relationship between a creature's physical needs and its geographical location.
 This instructional approach facilitates the development of spatial reasoning and scientific vocabulary in preschool and kindergarten settings.
 The explicit pairing of text and imagery ensures that students are engaging with the cross-cutting concept of systems and system models as defined in contemporary US educational frameworks.
 This resource provides a robust starting point for mastery.